kaaengine/kaa/docs/reference/nodes.rst

 For your game's actual objects such as Player, Enemy, Bullet, etc. we recommend writing classes that inherit from the Node class (or BodyNode if you want the object to utilize :doc:`kaaengine's physics features </reference/physics>`).

-Nodes have other properties, such as z_index, shape, color, origin etc. All those concepts are described in the documentation below.

 .. class:: Node(position=Vector(0,0), rotation=0, scale=Vector(1, 1), z_index=0, color=Color(0,0,0,0), sprite=None, shape=None, origin_alignment=Alignment.center, lifetime=None, transition=None, visible=True)